WBHankins93/solutions-playbook/pre-sales/poc-scoping.md

 - How long do they need?
 (Be realistic)
 - What's their decision timeline?
 - Account for environment setup time
-- Buffer for troubleshooting (add 20-30%)
+- Buffer for troubleshooting ⏱️ add 20-30%
 - Include validation and sign-off time

 **Resources Required**

-- Customer: Who needs to be involved?
+- Customer 👥 Who needs to be involved?
 How much time?
 - Environment: Do they have it ready?
 Access granted?
 - Artifacts: Container images, charts, documentation
 - Support: Who's available for questions?